idleberg/sublime-bridlensis/README.md

 ## Usage

-For the moment, you have to set the scope of your NSIS source to `source.nsis.bridle` (“BridleNSIS”) manually.
+To avoid interference with vanilla NSIS, consider using the file-extensions `.bridle-nsis` and `.bridle-nsh`.
+Alternatively, you can set the syntax to *“BridleNSIS”* (`source.nsis.bridle`) manually.

 ### Completions